-- A total of 254 comments were received via the open survey questions and the workshop exercises, the majority of which were location specific (i.e. related to one of the five town centres); - A total of 36 people provided a qualitative response to Question 9 of the survey, 45 for Question 10b and 93 for Question 12.
-While some of the comments were not location specific, most comments identified a specific location; - A total of 49 comments were received as part of the workshop exercises (42 concerns and 7 ideas) all of which were location specific; and - The location specific comments related to all study areas, but Kingscliff and Murwillumbah attracted greater numbers of comments with 24% and 21% of the comments respectively.
+- A total of 183 comments were received via the open survey questions and the workshop exercises, the majority of which were location specific (i.e. related to one of the five town centres); - A total of 36 people provided a qualitative response to Question 9 of the survey, 59 for Question 10b and 39 for Question 12.
+While some of the comments were not location specific, most comments specified a location; - A total of 49 comments were received as part of the workshop exercises (42 concerns and 7 ideas) all of which were location specific; and - The majority of location specific comments relate to the Kingscliff town centre.